King Arthur Baking Co.’s Remarkable Digital Transformation

 In 1973, they acquired Joseph Middleby, a bakery supplier that pioneered commercial baking technology.

-In 1975, they added H.A.
+By 1975, they added H.A.
 Johnson, yet another manufacturer and purveyor of baking supplies, further expanding the business.
 This added 14 new product lines, including jams, preserves, extracts, and ice cream toppings, to their portfolio, and boosted King Arthur’s sales from $12 million to $25 million within two years.

 Rapid Growth Challenges King Arthur